bettergovph/bettergov/CONTRIBUTING.md

 - Target the main branch (or the branch specified by maintainers).
 - Provide a clear title and detailed description of your changes.
 - Reference any related issues (e.g., Closes #12).
+- **AI-Assisted Work Disclosure:** If you used AI tools to help generate or significantly modify code in your PR, please disclose this in the PR description.
+This helps maintainers conduct a more thorough review.

 **Wait for review:**